couchdeveloper/RXPromise/README.md

 A _promise_ is a lightweight object which helps to solve asynchronous programming problems.
 A promise represents the _eventual result_ of an asynchronous operation.
 Equal and similar concepts are also called _future_, _deferred_ or _delay_.
 A more detailed introduction can be found in the wiki article: [Futures and promises](http://en.wikipedia.org/wiki/Futures_and_promises).

-`RXPrimise` strives to meet the requirements specified in the [Promises/A+ specification](https://github.com/promises-aplus/promises-spec) as close as possible.
+`RXPromise` strives to meet the requirements specified in the [Promises/A+ specification](https://github.com/promises-aplus/promises-spec) as close as possible.
 The specification was originally written for the JavaScript language but the architecture and the design can be implemented in virtually any language.

 `RXPromise` implementation follows a "non-blocking" style. `RXPromise`'s principal methods are all *asynchronous and thread-safe*.
 That means, a particular implementation utilizing `RXPromise` will resemble a purely *asynchronous* and also *thread-safe* system, where no thread is ever blocked.
 (There are a few exceptions where certain miscellaneous methods *do* block).

-In addition to the requirements stated in the Promise/A++ specification the `RXPrimise` library contains a number of useful extensions.
+In addition to the requirements stated in the Promise/A++ specification the `RXPromise` library contains a number of useful extensions.
 For example, it's possible to specify the execution context of the success and failure handler which helps to synchronize access to shared resources.

 Additionally, `RXPromise` supports *cancellation*, which is invaluable in virtual every real application.
 And furthermore, there are a couple of helper methods which makes it especially easy to manage a list or a group of asynchronous operations.